On April 1, 2021, we are moving all of our QuotaGuard Support Documentation to

 Here are the setup instructions to get you started.

-Using the Heroku CLI you can log into our dashboard with the following command:
+Heroku Users can use Heroku CLI to log into our dashboard with the following command:

 heroku addons:open quotaguardstatic